 - A. The tow handle spring back hazard is reasonably foreseeable as established by the admonitions published by WSIA. - B. The severity of the impact hazard can be estimated from the horizontal handle speed.
-Using the assumptions stated in the Example, together with the stiffness of the flexible rope, $(AE/L) = 179.34 \ lb/ft$, $x = 125 \ mph$.
+Using the parameters stated in the Example, together with the stiffness of the flexible rope, $(AE/L) = 179 \ lb/ft$, $\dot{x} = 125 \ mph$.
 The associated impact time from Eq.
-(14) is $t_i = 0.3281 \text{ sec}$.
-This is not enough time, so to speak, to "dodge the bullet".
+(14) is $t_i = 0.3281$ sec.
+This is not enough time to "dodge the bullet".
 Baseball batters are regularly struck by balls pitched at under 100 mph from a distance of 90 ft and they are expecting the pitch.